invisibleacropolis-ops/NagaKang/docs/qa/audio_velocity_crossfade_listening.md

 - Capture additional renders when adding new sample sets and append them here so the defaults continue to reflect real instruments rather than synthetic tests.

+## Choir pad comparison notes

+- Captures `choir_pad_soft.wav` and `choir_pad_bold.wav` are archived in
+  `docs/assets/audio/README.md` with LUFS metadata and the rehearsal NAS path.
+- The choir set smeared transitions at the 12-step string preset.
+Dropping to a 10-step crossfade restored breathiness without exposing layer boundaries.
+- When stacking strings and choir pads, keep the choir sampler tagged as `instrument_family="vocal"` so the bridge assigns the 10-step width while the string layer retains the wider blend.

 ## Next listening pass

-- Record choir pads with the same process to verify whether the strings default covers vocal swells or needs a separate preset.
+- Capture gospel choir stabs (short release, strong transients) to test whether the 10-step preset still holds up or needs per-layer amplitude tweaks.
-- Export short audio snippets (48 kHz WAV) into `docs/assets/audio/` during the next session so future engineers can A/B the reference renders quickly.
+- Mirror each render into the secure S3 bucket so remote collaborators can pull comparisons without VPN access.